MireyNM/Predict_Future_MLB_Stats/README.md

 </p>

 ## Challenges
 We faced multiple challenges during this project:
-* Finding the rigt data: Even if there's plenty of available free data for baseball finding the right one was challenging and it took us time to find the `pybaseball` package
+* Finding the rigt data: Even if there's plenty of available free data for baseball finding the right one was challenging, and it took us time to find the `pybaseball` package
-* Optimizing the linear ridge regression model: While we were able to predict accuractly the next BsR and WAR numbers for some players, the predicton for others was so far from actual values.  t Therefore, some players could be miscategorized as BsR and WAR numbers would drop in case of injury but players will appear in less games and this model is only taking pitchers who have pitched 50+ innings and batters that appeared in at least 200 times per year.
-Moreover, we have started by studying data from 2007 to 2022 we added more data (2002 till 2022) for BsR prediction but we couldn't do the same for WAR predictions as the `pybaseball` package for pitchers stopped loading.
+* Optimizing the linear ridge regression model: While we were able to predict accuractly the next BsR and WAR numbers for some players, the predicton for others was so far from actual values.  t Therefore, some players could be miscategorized as BsR and WAR numbers would drop in case of injury, but players will appear in less games and this model is only taking pitchers who have pitched 50+ innings and batters that appeared in at least 200 times per year.
+Moreover, we have started by studying data from 2007 to 2022 we added more data (2002 till 2022) for BsR prediction, but we couldn't do the same for WAR predictions as the `pybaseball` package for pitchers stopped loading.
-* The need to relearn from previous modules and impliment into the project in a short period of time.
-This can be using PG admin to create the database, and the flask app to launch the server for the website.

 ## Summary
-At the end of this project we were able to create a webpage where user can navigate among multiple webpages in order to:
+At the end of this project, we were able to create a webpage where user can navigate among multiple webpages in order to:
 * Check whether an MLB runner will be able to successfully steal a base based on various aspects ()
 * Insert a batter's name in order to predict his next BsR number (Base Running).
 * Insert a pitcher's name in order to predict his next WAR number (Wins Above Replacement).